-Net sales during the thirteen weeks ended April 1, 2021 increased \$227.6 million, or 41.0%, compared to the corresponding prior year period primarily due to an increase in comparable store sales of 31.1% and sales from the 17 new warehouse stores that we opened since March 26, 2020.
-The comparable store sales increase during the period of 31.1%, or \$172.5 million, was driven by a 29.2% increase in comparable customer transactions and a 1.5% increase in comparable average ticket.
-Comparable store sales increased among all of our product categories during the period.
-Non-comparable store sales increased \$55.1 million during the same period primarily due to the increase in new stores.
+Net sales during the thirty-nine weeks ended September 30, 2021 increased \$817.1 million, or 48.0%, compared to the corresponding prior year period due to an increase in comparable store sales of 33.1% and sales from the 25 new warehouse stores that we opened since September 24, 2020.
+The comparable store sales increase during the period of 33.1%, or \$563.1 million, was driven by a 27.1% increase in comparable customer transactions and a 4.7% increase in comparable average ticket.
+Comparable sales increased among all of our product categories during the period.
+Non-comparable store sales increased \$254.0 million during the same period primarily due to the increase in new stores and the acquisition of Spartan.

-We believe the increase in first quarter fiscal 2021 sales is also due in part to (i) unprecedented government intervention to help mitigate the negative impacts of the COVID-19 pandemic and (ii) customers investing in home improvements while spending less on leisure activities like travel, eating out, sporting events, and hotels.
+We believe the increase in sales for the thirteen and thirty-nine weeks ended September 30, 2021 is also due in part to (i) unprecedented government intervention to help mitigate the negative impacts of the COVID-19 pandemic and (ii) customers investing in home improvements while spending less on leisure activities like travel, eating out, sporting events, and hotels.
 We also believe that our business model, with its focus on substantial amounts of trend-right, in-stock inventory, is also contributing to the sales increase.
-In addition, we limited our stores to curbside services during the final week of the first quarter of fiscal 2020, which resulted in a decrease in sales during that period and contributed to the current quarter increase in comparable store sales.
-Further, the addition of a 53rd-week in fiscal 2020, which was the last week in December, a historically low volume week, shifted the beginning of fiscal 2021 to January and modestly benefited first quarter fiscal 2021 comparable store sales growth.
+In addition, our total sales growth and associated comparable store sales growth for the thirty-nine weeks ended September 30, 2021 were particularly strong because in late March 2020, we closed the interior of our stores to the public as a precautionary measure due to COVID-19.
+We began re-opening our stores in early May, and by early June, all of our stores were fully open to the public.
+Further, the addition of a 53rd-week in fiscal 2020, which was the last week in December, a historically low volume week, shifted the beginning of fiscal 2021 to January and modestly benefited fiscal 2021 comparable store sales growth.